naomipate/capstone-frontend/README.md

 # capstone-frontend
-Capstone Frontend worked on with Akira Brown, Onyx McQueen, Mussie Russom, and Michelle Harley
+Capstone Frontend worked on with Akira Brown, Chantal Gomez, Onyx McQueen, and Mussie Russom